 Anyone new to spirituality usually gets their start by researching spiritual teachers or leaders, so what better way to help them expand their knowledge and practice than with a book written by their favorite one?

-These can also be used for many different purposes: aromatherapy, enhanced yoga practice, massages, and more.
-Each oil serves a different purpose and the best part is that they’re all natural.
-For spiritual friends who are really trying to be all natural and get in touch with the healing powers of the earth, this set of 16 is the perfect gift.
+You can use these for many different purposes: aromatherapy, enhanced yoga practice, massages, and more.
+Each oil serves a different purpose, and the best part is that they’re all-natural.
+For spiritual friends who are trying to be all-natural and get in touch with the healing powers of the earth, this set of 16 is the perfect gift.